ouhibyann/Owkin/README.md

 ## What could be improved

 All the global variables 'CONTAINER_LIMIT', 'ALLOWED_FILES', 'UPLOAD_FOLDER' could be put in a json file and retrieve through the code.

+## Limits of the code

+The volume being staticaly defined -> 'data' by default but some may argue it should be passed as a var in the dockerfile </br>
+Security shell script -> executing shell in python program doesn't seem relevant at all and allows for some inconsistency depending on the system where the code is deployed